mma5997-nuance/mma5997-nuance/README.md

 # Hey 👋 this is Mandar, a DEV enthusiast.
 - Working as a Software Developer at Tibco, since Jun 2019.
-- Graduated from VIT Pune in May 2019.
+- Graduated as BTech Computer Engineer from VIT Pune in May 2019.
 - I have been interned at Symantec in Jul-Dec 2018.
 - Enjoy watching anime :)
 - CSGO fan